Mice are impressively well-adapted to living around human establishments like gardens, lawns, and yards.

 I cannot emphasize it enough.
 If you have to use it, then please use mouse poison responsibly.
 I always place the poison in live catch mouse traps.
-That way, the mice will not be able to get out of the trap, which limits the chances of secondary poisoning.
+That way, the mice will not be able to get out of the trap, limiting the chances of secondary poisoning.
 The Tin Cat trap by Victor is an excellent example.

 In this post, we have discussed the best way to get rid of mice in backyard areas.
-You can use some, or all of the tips here to achieve that.
+You can use some or all of the tips here to achieve that.